About

 -

-Cait is a Town and Gown Scholar at the University of Southern California, a graduate of Columbia University’s Klingenstein Program, and holds a master’s in education and business from the University of Pennsylvania.
-She is completing a certificate in Leadership Coaching through Harvard’s Professional and Executive Development program.
+Cait is a Town and Gown Scholar and two-time directed researcher at the University of Southern California, a participant in Columbia University’s Klingenstein Center, and holds a master’s from University of Pennsylvania in education and business.
+She is completing a certificate of Leadership Excellence in Leading Teams through Harvard’s Professional and Executive Development program.

-Prior to founding The CoMethod, Cait served as Director of Human Development and Advisory at an independent school in California, where she designed two UC-approved courses, led a comprehensive advisory program, developed school-wide curricula, guided faculty growth, and taught social-emotional learning courses at both standard and honors levels.
-Her path toward cultivating emotionally intelligent school communities began during her years as an English teacher and through volunteer work with child survivors of sexual trafficking.
+Prior to founding The CoMethod, Cait served as Director of Human Development and Advisory at an independent school in California, where she designed two UC-approved courses, led the creation of a comprehensive advisory program, developed school-wide curricula, guided faculty growth, and taught social-emotional learning courses at both standard and honors levels.
+Her path toward cultivating emotionally intelligent school communities began during her years as an English teacher, as well as through volunteer work with child survivors of trafficking.

-Cait co-created and facilitates Full Circle, a professional development group for independent schools in Los Angeles.
-Her work includes presentations at the annual conferences of the International School Counselor Association (ISCA) and the National Association of Independent Schools (NAIS), as well as service on an accreditation team with the California Association of Independent Schools (CAIS).
-She also served briefly on the board of an elementary school in East Los Angeles.
-Cait holds certifications in Trauma-Informed School Leadership and Clinical Trauma and regularly partners with a team of neuropsychologists to integrate research-based strategies into pedagogy and professional learning.
+Cait has presented at the annual conferences of the International School Counselor Association (ISCA) and the National Association of Independent Schools (NAIS), and served on an accreditation team with the California Association of Independent Schools (CAIS).
+She co-created and facilitates Full Circle, a professional development group for independent schools in Los Angeles, and served briefly on the board of an elementary school in East Los Angeles.
+Cait holds certifications in Trauma-Informed School Leadership and Clinical Trauma, and is an Official Certified Wellness Coach of California.
+She partners regularly with a team of neuropsychologists to integrate research-based strategies into pedagogy and professional learning.

 A Bay Area native now based in Los Angeles, Cait lives with her husband, children, and the animals who have made their garden a home.